google/WebFundamentals/src/content/en/updates/2019/08/contact-picker.md

 <figure class="attempt-right">
   <img src="/web/updates/images/2019/08/contact-picker-user-choice.jpg">
   <figcaption>
-    User can choose not to share some properties, in this screenshot, the user has unchecked the 'Phone numbers' button.
+    Users can choose not to share some properties.
+In this screenshot, the user has unchecked the 'Phone numbers' button.
 Even though the site asked for phone numbers, they will not be shared with the site.
   </figcaption>